Parallel programming in .NET

 .

-If you’re waiting on a Task that transitions to the Canceled
+If a Task is being waited on and it transitions to the Canceled

 state, a System.Threading.Tasks.TaskCanceledException

-exception) is thrown.
-This exception indicates successful cancellation instead of a faulty situation.
+exception is thrown to indicate successful cancellation instead of a faulty situation.
 Therefore, the task’s Exception

 property returns null